-A study published in January 2019 adds to the growing body of research that suggests e-cigarettes and exposure to vaping have harmful effects on young people with asthma.
+A study adds to the growing body of research that suggests e-cigarettes and exposure to vaping have harmful effects on young people with asthma.

-It found that teens and tweens who reported having had both diagnosed asthma and exposure to secondhand e-cigarette vapor were 27 percent more likely to report having had an asthma attack in the previous year, compared to those who were not exposed.
-Published in the journal Chest, the study used data from the 2016 Florida Youth Tobacco Survey, which included more than 11,000 youths aged 11 to 17.
+It looked at teens and tweens who reported having had both diagnosed asthma and exposure to secondhand e-cigarette vapor.
+These young people were 27 percent more likely to report having had an asthma attack in the previous year, compared to those who were not exposed.
+Published in 2019 in the journal Chest, the study used data from the 2016 Florida Youth Tobacco Survey.
+It included more than 11,000 youths aged 11 to 17.

-“There is this perception among the public that these products are safe, especially when they’re usually referred to as vapor, or secondhand vapor,” explains lead researcher Jennifer Bayly, a fourth-year student at Rutgers University’s Robert Wood Johnson Medical School.
-“People have this idea that the only by-product is water.”
+“There is this perception among the public that these products are safe, especially when they’re usually referred to as vapor, or secondhand vapor,” explains lead researcher Jennifer Bayly.
+“People have this idea that the only by-product is water,” said Bayly, a fourth-year student at Rutgers University’s Robert Wood Johnson Medical School.

 Despite this, vaping, or e-cigarette use, is skyrocketing among youth.
-Data the CDC released from early February shows that 1.5 million more youths were using e-cigarettes in 2018 compared to 2017, and e-cigarette use increased from 11.7 percent to 20.8 percent among high school students.
+Data the CDC released in February 2019 shows that 1.5 million more youths were using e-cigarettes in 2018 compared to 2017.
+As well, e-cigarette use increased from 11.7 percent to 20.8 percent among high school students.
 The use is highest in boys, and significantly surpasses cigarette smoking.

 In mid-November 2018, the FDA announced new measures aimed at curbing the use of vaping devices, including increased enforcement against retailers selling e-cigarettes to minors, targeting manufacturers of “e-liquids” that make flavored products to appeal to youths and launching public awareness campaigns about the dangers of e-cigarette use.